wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 }
 ```

-The `id` in this instance is the ID of the user on Facebook that sent the message, so it will be different to the one above.
+The `id` in this instance is the ID of the user on Facebook that sent the message, so it will be different from the one above.

 ## The Moment of Truth

 The stage is set.
-With that final file the loop has been closed and any incoming message should now receive a reply straight back.
+With that final file, the loop has been closed and any incoming message should now receive a reply straight back.

 Once again, send a message from your Facebook page.
 The response from Dialogflow should now pop up in the same window!